monocle2ai/examples/python/adk-travel-agent/README.md

 It's is a python program using Google Agent Development Kit.
 The app uses Gemini gemini-2.0-flash model for inference.

+1. Start VS Code and open the root repository folder
-1. Open `adk-travel-agent.py`
+2. Open `adk-travel-agent.py`
-2. Replace <GOOGLE-API-KEY> with the value of Google API key
+3. Replace <GOOGLE-API-KEY> with the value of Google API key
-3. Right click on the file.
+4. Right click on the file.
 It will pop up a list of menu options.
   - Select `Monocle` -->  `Run Python with Monocle`
-4. The application will prompt you for a travel booking task.
+5. The application will prompt you for a travel booking task.
 You can enter something like `Book a flight from San Francisco to Mumbai for 26th Nov 2025.
 Book a two queen room at Marriot Intercontinental at Juhu, Mumbai for 27th Nov 2025 for 4 nights.`
-5. Follow these [steps](../../README.md#get-trace-summary-using-github-copilot-and-monocle-mcp) to review trace summary
+6. Follow these [steps](../../README.md#get-trace-summary-using-github-copilot-and-monocle-mcp) to review trace summary